| Mnemonic | CPI.IHRV | |

-For Croatia, the source defines the Consumer Price Index (CPI) as measurement of changes in the prices of goods and services acquired, used or paid over time by a reference population (private households) for final consumption purposes.
+For Croatia, the Consumer Price Index (CPI) measures changes in the prices of goods and services acquired, used or paid over time by a reference population (private households) for final consumption purposes.

 Active: